bbauska/Anti-Project-2025/README.md

 months or years into a new Administration.5 The next Administration must go further: It should both accept the resignations of all political ambassadors and quickly review and reassess all career ambassadors.
 This review should commence well before the new Administration’s first day.”
-[Department of State, Project 2025, accessed 6/24/24]
+[Department of State, Project 2025, accessed 6/24/24]</p>

-Project 2025: “Political ambassadors with strong personal relationships with the President should be prioritized for key strategic posts such as Australia, Japan, the United Kingdom, the United Nations, and the North Atlantic Treaty Organization (NATO).”
+<p>Project 2025: “Political ambassadors with strong personal relationships with the President should
+be prioritized for key strategic posts such as Australia, Japan, the United Kingdom, the United Nations, and the North Atlantic Treaty Organization (NATO).”
 “Ambassadors in countries where U.S. policy or posture would substantially change under the new Administration, as well as any who have